 How is dry skin treated?

-Bathing or showering less often can help improve dry skin.
+Shorter baths or showering less often can help improve dry skin.
 And when you do bathe or shower, use warm water, not hot.
 Using ointments, lotions, or creams that keep the moisture in also helps.

 Apply moisturizers right away after bathing or showering.
 The American Academy of Dermatology recommends using a product that contains petroleum jelly or lanolin.